infratographer/fertilesoil/docs/apps.md

 Applications
 ============

+An application is any program that interfaces with the directory tree.

 Normally, applications are to abide by the following rules:

 - They must scope their resources to a specific node in the tree.